'Our little girl': Family tribute to teen homicide victim - urge people to come forward

 Police were now following a number of lines of inquiry in relation to the teen's death but were continuing to appeal for information from the public.

-It took more than a week for the woman to be formally identified.
-Her body was discovered on the outskirts of Havelock North on September 5.
+It took more than a week for her to be formally identified.
+Her body was discovered on September 5.

 Detective Inspector David De Lange said police had made "good progress" in the homicide investigation, which was launched after a dog walker found the body.